TallgeeseIV/NMSSeedMiner/readme.md

 	***Screenshot Path:***

-		The full path to the intended destination of your generated seed shots.
+		The full path to the intended destination of your generated seed screenshots.

  - ***FileType:***